zerojooon/anonymized/README.md

-# FED: Fast and Efficient Dataset Deduplication with GPU Acceleration
+# SED: Scalable and Efficient Dataset Deduplication on GPUs

-FED is a tool designed for efficient deduplication of data, leveraging modern computational frameworks.
+SED is a tool designed for efficient deduplication of data, leveraging modern computational frameworks.

 ---

 ## Prerequisites

-Before using FED, ensure the following are installed on your system:
+Before using SED, ensure the following are installed on your system:

 - ****CUDA****: For GPU acceleration.
 - ****MPI****: For parallel processing.